Hes-Siemelink/instacli/instacli-spec/commands/instacli/user-interaction/Prompt.md

 ## Choosing an object

-You can pass entire objects as choices.
-Then you need to specify the field that will be used to select the object with the `display` property.
+You can pass entire objects as choices into  `enum`.
+Then you need to specify the field that will be used to select the object with the `display property` field.
 The entire object will be given as output.

 <!-- yaml instacli before
 Stock answers: